Banque SYZ

-Origins

 Bank Syz Ltd is a boutique Swiss private bank which is part of the Syz Group and was founded in 1996 by Eric Syz, Alfredo Piacentini and Paolo Luban.
 In June 2014, two of the co-founders decided to continue their careers in a different direction.
-Eric Syz therefore took control of almost all the shares of the Group’s holding company.
+Eric Syz therefore took control of almost all the shares of the Group's holding company.

-The Group is dedicated to wealth management through three lines of business, private banking (Bank Syz), asset management (Syz Asset Management) and liquid and illiquid alternatives (Syz Capital).
+The Group is dedicated to wealth management through three lines of business - private banking (Bank Syz), asset management (Syz Asset Management) and liquid and illiquid alternatives (Syz Capital).

 The Group has offices in Switzerland in Geneva, Zurich, Lugano, Locarno and internationally in Istanbul and Johannesburg.
-In December 2021, the Group’s assets under management amounted to USD 29.5 billion.
+In December 2021, the Group's assets under management amounted to US $29.5 billion.

 History

 Bank Syz SA was founded in Geneva in January 1996.
 In July of the same year it established the Luxembourg mutual fund OYSTER.

 In 1999, the bank began its expansion at the international level in Nassau by establishing Syz Bank & Trust, and in Switzerland with the opening of offices in Lugano then Locarno.
 In July 2001, new offices were opened in Luxembourg, immediately followed by the location of offices in London in August 2001.